Kalidas Shrestha

-Kalidas Shrestha (कालिदास श्रेष्ठ; 23 May 1923 – 2 March 2016) was a Nepalese artist, sculptor, social activist, and was the founding chairman of Kamala Memorial Community Service Center.
-He also founded Nepal Fine Arts College and was its first campus chief.
-He also served as an honorable member of Nepal Academy (then Royal Nepal Academy).
+Kalidas Shrestha (कालिदास श्रेष्ठ; 23 May 1923 – 2 March 2016) was a Nepalese painter, sculptor, arts administrator, and social activist.
+He the founding chairman of Kamala Memorial Community Service Center; and also founded the Nepal Fine Arts College, where he served as its first principal.
+Shrestha also served as an honorable member of Nepal Academy (then Royal Nepal Academy).

 Personal life

-Shrestha was born at Kathmandu to father Govinda Das Shrestha and mother Mangal Kumari Shrestha.
+Kalidas Shrestha was born at Kathmandu to father Govinda Das Shrestha and mother Mangal Kumari Shrestha.
 He was married to Kamala Maiya Joshi, daughter of then Sahu Bekhalal Joshi, until her death in 1996.
 In 2013, he lived at Nardevi.
 He has seven children (4 daughters, 3 sons) and many grandchildren.
 He has also published several books on painting.
 He is "Shahitya Bisharat" in Nepal Bhasa (Newari).

 Education

-Kalidas had already started teaching at the age of 13, when he was still enrolled as a student at the Durbar High School, the first school of Nepal.
+Shrestha had already started teaching at the age of 13, when he was still enrolled as a student at the Durbar High School, the first school of Nepal.
 He obtained primary education from Durbar High School.
 In the year 1944 he completed Kala Pravin.
 This was the highest level of art education available in Nepal.
 He then went to Mumbai (then Bombay) and earned a Graduate Diploma in Arts (GDA) degree from the Sir Jamsetjee Jeejebhoy School of Art in 1957 under the Colombo Plan.